Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 First, consider the model of a diatomic molecule described in Sec.~\ref{Sec:Dimer}:

 where on-site potentials and hopping amplitudes are now functions of the control parameter $p\in[0, \pi]$.
-Let Hamiltonian parameters vary as shown in Fig.~\ref{Fig:DimerPump}.
+Let the Hamiltonian parameters vary as shown in Fig.~\ref{Fig:DimerPump}.

-In the initial state, $p=0$, there is no hopping, and the ground state is $|a\ket$ with energy $-\Delta_0$.
+In the initial state, $p=0$, there is no hopping, and the ground state $|a\ket$ has energy $-\Delta_0$.
 Then we turn the hopping on and gradually reverse on-site potentials.
-At the point $p=\frac{\pi}{2}$ the Hamiltonian matrix is proportional to $\sigma_x$, and the ground state is given by $\frac{1}{\sqrt 2}(|a\ket - |b\ket)$.
-Finally, we arrive in another state with decoupled orbitals, with ground state $|b\ket$.
-If the process is slow enough, the adiabatic theorem asserts that the system remains in the ground state at each stage.
-Note that the charge density $e|\psi|^2$ gets shifted from $a$ site to $b$ site.
-This is the simplest example of an adiabatic charge pump.
+At the point $p=\frac{\pi}{2}$, the Hamiltonian matrix is proportional to $\sigma_x$, and the ground state is given by $\frac{1}{\sqrt 2}(|a\ket - |b\ket)$.
+Finally, we arrive in another state in which the orbitals are decoupled, with the ground state $|b\ket$.
+If the process is slow enough, the adiabatic theorem asserts that the system will remain in the ground state at each stage.
+Note that the charge density $\rho = e|\psi|^2$ gets shifted from $a$ site to $b$ site.

+Now consider a one-dimensional crystal made of such dimers and set $t_{in}(p) = t(p)$ and $t_{ex}=0$ for $p\in [0, \pi]$, as shown in the left panel of Fig.~\ref{Fig:Currents}.
+For $p\in [\pi, 2\pi]$, let the charge shift \emph{between} two unit cells in a similar process: the on-site potential difference $\Delta$ goes back to the negative value, while the external hopping $t_{ex}$ is turned on and $t_{in}$ is zero.
+As a result, the electrons shift to the right by one lattice constant, and for $p=2\pi$ we arrive in the initial state.

-Now consider a one-dimensional crystal made of such dimers and set $t_{in}(p) = t(p)$ and $t_{ex}=0$ (left panel of Fig.~\ref{Fig:Currents}).
-The current flows inside cells from left to right.
-But if the roles of internal and external hopping amplitudes are interchanged, $t_{in} =0$ and $t_{ex}(p) = t(p)$, the charge flows between cells from right to left (Fig.~\ref{Fig:Currents}, right).
-For both protocols, the evolution of charge density $e|\psi|^2$ is exactly the same.
+But what if the roles of internal and external hopping amplitudes are interchanged?
+Suppose that $t_{in}=0$ and $t_{ex}\neq 0$ in the first half of the cycle, while $t_{in}\neq 0$ and $t_{ex}=0$ for the second half.
+Clearly, in this case the charge flows from the right to the left (Fig.~\ref{Fig:Currents}, right panel).
+Note that for both protocols, the evolution of the charge density $e|\psi|^2$ is exactly the same.
 It is the periodic nature of the crystal that makes it possible to go in opposite directions while moving from $a$ to $b$ sublattice in both cases.